Reified 15 June 2017

 Policy shall include ecologic enforcement and environmentally restorative preservation toward population.
 Denizens shall be emancipated upon ratification of this article, and led by one designated Steward per state to an environment that satisfies their whole physical and psychological needs; said Stewards shall enlist an office and hold that office three years at a commensurate emolument and reward for completion of duties; be established, at that office, a seed and newborn institute in each state for provisions of this article; Stewards shall recognize and name which tree species’ flowers, fruits, and leaves may be propertied; Stewards shall have power with evidence to declare denizens dead; each Steward must decide and exigently levy an operating sum that cares for all the area denizens, which shall not be defined in law, from the Treasury for each year.
 Additional funds shall be from the states and territories, and be decided and levied upon request of the Steward.

 The unit and states shall adopt improvements to, and assign standards for, respective infrastructure conducive for the safety, wellbeing, and travel of all kinds of denizens.
 Species which did not live on the continent before the transatlantic trade will be returned to their ancestral area; their members may be sterilized so long as they inhabit the new continent.
 The replanting and mature growth of native trees across ninety-nine and nine tenths percent of all the country, the labor, and their healthy preservation shall be that of ordinancial publicates.
 The unit and states allot three fourths, being on the best tracts, of each of their lands as a refuge for the emancipation of denizens; of these, havens shall be those places under one hundred square miles and enclaves shall be over one hundred square miles.
-The particular state publicate’s botanical care of flora and care for nonhumans shall happen inside and outside executive, legislative, and judicial offices; guard; and havens and enclaves.
+The particular state publicate’s care and botanics for denizens and their environment shall happen inside and outside executive, legislative, and judicial offices; guard; and havens and enclaves.
 Such care by the unitary publicate shall happen inside and outside executive, legislative, and judicial offices; military; and havens and enclaves.